wxWidgets/Phoenix/ext/README.txt

 Notes to self
 =============

+ * To clone repos with submodules:

+       git clone <repourl>
+       git submodule init

+ * To update a submodule from its upstream:

+       git submodule update --remote <submodule>

+   Or you can go into the submodule's folder and use normal git fetch/merge or pull operations to update the files in the submodule's workspace.
+Commit the change in the main repo.

+ * To set the submodule to track a specific branch from upstream:

+       git config -f .gitmodules submodule.<name>.branch <branch name>

-To use a different repo URL for a submodule than what others will see (in order to make and test local changes to the submodule) then you can set that with a command like:
+ * To use a different repo URL for a submodule than what others will see (in order to make and test local changes to the submodule that may be pushed to a different URL) then you can set that with a command like:

        git config submodule.MODULE_NAME.url PRIVATE_URL